Presenting problem: BWRT for Health Anxiety

-X had been suffering with anxiety for the last two years or so and was spending less time sleeping and more time working, trying to occupy her mind away from all the things she was worrying about.
+X has been suffering with anxiety for the last two years or so, and is spending less time sleeping and more time working, trying to occupy her mind and distract herself from all the things she is worrying about.

-At the consultation she explained that she lived half-way round the world from home and twice a year had to take a long-haul flight to visit family.
+At the consultation, she explains that she lives half-way round the world from home and, twice a year, takes a long-haul flight to visit family.

-Hospital tests found no underlying medical cause and she was discharged with a bottle of pills to calm her anxiety.
-After a brief few hours of respite, the following day X went back to the hospital, certain that her racing heart was about to explode.
-Once more, she was sent home with medication, and the advice to relax.
+Hospital tests found no underlying medical cause and she was discharged a few hours later with a bottle of pills to calm her anxiety.
+X says she felt better for a brief while but, by the next morning, her heart was racing again.
+She took herself back to hospital, certain her heart was about to explode.
+After a quick check over, she was advised to relax and sent away again.

-Since the incident on the plane, X said she had developed a fear of death so extreme that she was unable to shut off the increasingly obsessive thoughts in her mind, brought about by the slightest ailment: heart-burn was bound to be stomach or liver cancer; a headache would surely mean a brain tumour.
+Now, X says she is unable to shut off the obsessive thoughts in her mind that she is going to die, the slightest ailment being a predictor of death: Heart-burn is bound to be stomach or liver cancer; a headache surely means a brain tumour.

-In an email, a week later, she wrote that something ‘weird’ had happened: During her spiritual reflections she had come to realise that the panic attack on the plane was not just something awful to forget about.
-Now that the fear and panic was no longer present she could see it had been a powerful lesson to learn, one which had taught her so much that she was almost sorry it had gone.
+As a consequence of her spiritual reflections, X has come to realise that the panic attack on the plane was not just something awful to forget about.
+Now that anxiety is no longer present she can now see that it has been a powerful lesson to learn, one which has taught her so much that she is almost sorry it has gone.